tommybobbins/AWSDevOpsExam/README.md

 ## AWS Lambda.

+ * Default runtime of 3s + 128MB
  * Billed on the number of requests and the duration
  * Node, Java, Python, C#, GoLang.
+ * Ensure that only include libraries that are required.
  * Scales out not up automically.
  * Use AWS X-Ray to debug
  * Region independent.
+ * Use a dead letter queue->SQS or SNS for failed invocations
  * Version control: Each lambda function has unique ARN.
 Qualified and Unqualified ARN.
 You can use the concept of an Alias, which you should point to $LATEST which then allows you to publish version from $LATEST in Blue/Green deployments etc. Qualified version will use $LATEST, unqualified will not.
 Versions are immutable.
  * It is possible to split traffic using aliases, but not with $LATEST.
  * Traffic can only be split two ways.